+Buying a debt instrument is similar to giving a loan to the issuing entity.
+The basic reason behind investing in debt funds is to earn interest income and capital appreciation.
 The interest that you earn on these debt securities is pre-decided along with the duration after which the debt security will mature.
-That’s why these securities are called ‘fixed-income’ securities, because you know what you’re going to get out of them.
+That’s why these securities are called ‘fixed-income’ securities because you know what you’re going to get out of them.

-Debt funds, just like equity funds, try to optimise returns by diversifying across different types of securities.
+Debt funds try to optimize returns by diversifying across different types of securities.
 This allows debt funds to earn decent returns, but there is no guarantee of returns.
 However, debt fund returns can be expected in a predictable range, which makes them safer avenues for conservative investors.

 Just like equity mutual funds, debt mutual funds are also of various types.
 The primary differentiating factor between debt funds is the maturity period of the instruments they invest in.